ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/information-barriers-policies.md

 ## Part 2: Segment users

-To segment users, consider using an attribute in Azure Active Directory.
-Make sure that your segments do not overlap.
+After you have set up your plan for information barrier policies, the next step is to segment users in your organization.
+To do this, consider using an attribute in Azure Active Directory.

+**Make sure that your segments do not overlap**.
 For example, you might use the Department attribute, assuming no single employee is assigned to more than one department.
 To see a list of supported attributes, refer to [Attributes for information barrier policies (Preview)](information-barriers-attributes.md).

 1. As a global administrator or compliance administrator, [connect to Office 365 Security & Compliance Center PowerShell](https://docs.microsoft.com/powershell/exchange/office-365-scc/connect-to-scc-powershell/connect-to-scc-powershell?view=exchange-ps).